Jump to:

 Round-up

-Pick a spot with proper drainage, plenty of sunlight, and enough room for maintenance.
+If you’ve gone for the added protection of a pressure-treated cabin, wait at least 3 to 6 months before painting.
 And don’t forget the base, will you?
 Once it’s all set, keep it looking good for years with a protective finish.

 This next guide will help if you’re torn between going the DIY route or hiring a professional: Building a Log Cabin – Should I Self Assemble or Hire a Builder?